 Seems to be all kinds of ideas about when to extend the slideout rooms on an RV.
 I've seen both schools of thought on this - extend first, then level or level first, then extend.

 You are asking this "RV" to extend a large wall out from itself - while also hoping it doesn't jam, twist, tilt or whatever.

 Just basic physics here - why wouldn't you want your RV level first - before you put all that stress on the RV and the RV slideout room?

 When they are built and installed in the factory, I can guarantee you the floor inside the building is level!!

-Just a thought - I would always level before slideout is activated - if it tilts a little off, just tweak the level!
+Just a thought - I would always level before slideout is activated - if it tilts a little off when the slideouts are all extended - no big deal, just tweak the level!

 The good news is they do add a great deal of space to your average RV.
 Manufacturers are now putting as many as 5 of these in RV's.